SiyungCho/seroflow/docs/cache.md

 - **`store(self, step_index, parameter_index, global_context, step_key)`**
   *Abstract Method*
-  Cache the current state of the pypeline.
+  Cache the current state of the `Pipeline`.
 This method stores the step index, parameter index, global context, and a specific step key that marks the current execution checkpoint.

   **Parameters:**
-  `step_index` (*OrderedDict*): An index containing all steps instantiated in the pypeline object.
+  `step_index` (*OrderedDict*): An index containing all steps instantiated in the `Pipeline` object.

   `parameter_index` (*dict*): The current state of the parameter index.

-  `global_context` (*Context*): The current state of the pypeline global context.
+  `global_context` (*Context*): The current state of the `Pipeline` global context.

   `step_key` (*str*): The step key used for caching the current state.